icpdevs/icpdevs.github.io/_posts/2025-04-17-InnoHack-2025-behind-the-scene.md

 ## Steps we followed:

 - Gather organizing teams of 3 or more.
 At Least one must have experience of participating in hackathons, and one with experience of organizing events, outgoing and who is able to speak up to administration and teachers.
-- Firstly you need to coordinate with teachers and higher ups .For us, we talked with Bibek sir, the Bd head and Abinav sir.
+- First, a proposal had to be made.
+Coordinate with teachers and higher ups.
+For us, we talked with Bibek sir, the Bd head and Abinav sir.
+Better to consult with one who holds higher positions like Sandeep Gurung sir.
-- Then you have to write a proposal to the SSD(Student service department ).
-I would suggest consulting with teachers.
-Better to consult with one who holds higher positions like Sandeep Gurung sir or any other sir /mam.
-Proposal contains details about how the event will be,everything including its structure and expenses.
+- Proposal contains details about how the event will be, everything including its structure and expenses.
+The budget stuff had to be super tight.
+Like, every little thing had to be noted down — how much posters would cost, how many would be needed, how many people were gonna show up, stuff like that.
+Basically, a lot of tiny details had to be figured out.
+The proposal had to be filled with all those tiny numbers — every single rupee had to be written down.
+Since it was our first time doing something like this, the proposal had to be changed a bunch of times.
+Mistakes were caught, stuff was missed, and lots of edits were done before it finally looked good.
 -  Once the proposal is approved, send “registration opening soon” and “registration opened” mails to all students.
 Go to classes individually to let everyone know about the event.
 Most tend to have many queries.
 We have to clear them and encourage everyone to participate.
 - Ask BD through student services for social media posts, banners, posters, certificates, stickers and id cards from college.
 - Hold meetings among organizers to List Tasks and allocate them to volunteers.
+- Complete one task after another.
 - When discussing timelines, everyone needs to be on time but its not always possible to be on time so I prefer a 30 min to 1 hour of slack time between two events.
-- Complete one tasks after another.
 - Day before the event, call volunteers, brief them about their tasks and ask them to prepare rooms for the next day.
 Create a whatsapp group for communication.
+- We do send emails to all participants but it's necessary we follow up with an Call.
-- Always have someone on stand by as you might need to go outside of the college sometimes
+- During event, always have someone on stand by as you might need to go outside of the college sometimes

-- We do send emails to all participants but it's necessary we follow up with an Call
+_One big thing to keep in mind — just be prepared.
+Questions are gonna be thrown at you left and right — like, “What’s this for?” or “Why’s this even needed?”
+So it helps a lot if everything is already thought through and you actually know what you’re trying to pull off._

 ## Design Materials